voffch/materials/docs/labs/dilatometry.md

 The lengths of the standard (reference) and the measured samples should be as close as possible.
 The conditions in both the measurement and the correction experiments should be the same, including the temperature change rates, dwell times, sweep gas compositions and flow rates, etc. All these variable parameters influence, to some extent, the small but inevitable temperature lags and temperature gradients along and across the measurement cell.
 It should be clear that these thermal effects should be equal in the respective measurements to be able to use Equations $\ref{dilcorr}$-$\ref{dilmeas}$.

+Temperature is also one of the measurement signals in dilatometry.
+For the most precise measurements, temperature calibration is performed using high-purity metals with well-known melting points.
+This calibration is based on abrupt length changes observed upon melting.[^15]

 ### Procedure

 We consider here only the sample measurements because the correction measurement procedures would be exactly the same.